-I know how it feels to be working away in your spare time, trying your best to make better art, with the goal of one day make money from selling your artwork.
+I know how it feels to be working away in your spare time, trying your best to make better art, with the goal of one day making money from selling your artwork.

 I did it for YEARS, grinding away at the art fundamentals, trying to make every painting better than the last one, hoping that eventually I would feel satisfied that I was finally good enough to start taking commissions.